lyoshenka/grinfit/_posts/2013-03-03-hammerheads-practice-and-winter-league.md

 ---
 layout: post
-title: "Hammerheads Practice and Winter League"
+title: Hammerheads Practice and Winter League
+tags:
+- ultimate
 ---

 Venose talked me into going to a Hammerheads practice.
 It wasn't terrible, but it was definitely a waste of time for me.
 We scrimmaged a lot, which was nice, but I don't see myself playing for them, not even occasionally.